oneconvergence/dkube-examples-internal/tf/clinical_reg/README.md

 6. Click on Create Run
 7. A test inference will be created by the pl,
 8. Model Publish
-   - a.
-Click publish model
+   -  Click publish model
-   - b.
-Serving image: default
+   -  Serving image: default
-   - c.
-Transformer Image: default
+   -  Transformer Image: default
-   - d.
-Transformer code: reg_demo/transformer.py
+   -  Transformer code: reg_demo/transformer.py
-   - e.
-Choose CPU and submit
+   -  Choose CPU and submit
-   - f.
-Published Model will be available in Model Catalog.
+   -  Published Model will be available in Model Catalog.
 9. Deploy Model
-   - a.
-Go to Model Catalog and Click on the Published model.
+   -  Go to Model Catalog and Click on the Published model.
-   - b.
-Click on the Deploy Model button.
+   -  Click on the Deploy Model button.
-   - c.
-Give name.
+   -  Give name.
-   - d.
-Serving image: default
+   -  Serving image: default
-   - e.
-Deploy using: CPU and Submit.
+   -  Deploy using: CPU and Submit.
-   - f.
-Deployed Model will be available in Model Serving.
+   -  Deployed Model will be available in Model Serving.

 ## Test Inference.

 1. Download the data files cli_inp.csv and any sample image from images folder from https://github.com/oneconvergence/dkubeio-examples/tree/master/tf/clinical_reg/inference/data
 2. In DKube UI, once the pipeline run has completed, navigate to ‘Test Inferences’ on the left pane
 3. Copy the ‘Endpoint’ URL in the row using the clipboard icon
-4. Duplicate DKube UI on a new tab and change the URL using the domain name and replacing the remaining path with inference after the domain name. a.
-For e.g, https://dkube.sb.us.phcaa.science.reg.com/inference OR b. https://1.2.3.4:32222/#/dsinference
+4. Duplicate DKube UI on a new tab and change the URL using the domain name and replacing the remaining path with inference after the domain name.
+   - For e.g, https://URL/inference or  https://1.2.3.4:32222/#/dsinference
 5. Enter the following URL into the Model Serving URL box https://dkube-proxy.dkube
 6. Copy the token from ‘Developer Settings’ and paste into ‘Authorization Token’ box
 7. Select Model Type as ‘Regression’ on the next dropdown selection